LogicalAlmond/Text-bomber/README.md

 First open up iMessage and select the thread you want to text bomb, then run

+**When prompted to allow access to accessibility, open system preferences and check on the box

 ## Guide
 1. Open a terminal window
 2. Change directory to Desktop using `cd Desktop`